L-factorial/DataStructure-and-MulthiThreading-in-java-/src/main/java/com/lfactorial/datastructure/trie/README.md

         trieMap.put("angetb", "5");
         suggestions = trieMap.typoSuggestion("zappl", 2);

-        In the above example the the word closest to "zappl" in 2 edits distance are: appl ( one edit : which is attained by deleting z) apple( two edit which is attained by deleting z and inserting l at the end)
+        In the above example the the words closest to "zappl" in 2 edits distance are: appl ( one edit : which is attained by deleting z) apple( two edit : which is attained by deleting z and inserting l at the end)